hiscod/hiscod/Readme.md

-Repository holding the materials and documentation related to the _Historical Social Conflict Database_ (HiSCoD).
+Welcome to the Github repository for the HiSCoD project.